 The Jail Commissary, operated by Aramark Corporation, is for the use of County jail inmates to purchase personal hygiene items, snacks, stationery, and phone time.
-Jail commissary sales commissions fund the Inmate Profit Fund, which may be used for expenditures outlined in Local Government Code § 351.0415 (c).
-On March 2019, the Inmate Profit Fund started receiving commissions from I-Care packages.
+Jail commissary sales commissions fund the Inmate Profit Fund, which may be used for expenditures outlined in Local Government Code (LGC) § 351.0415 (c).
 Financial reporting was reviewed using information from the Inmate Trust Bank Statement, Munis (the County financial system) and the Aramark Core System.
-Internal Sheriff's Office reporting was also used during the course of the audit.
-The audit was performed by Phillip Trevizo, internal auditor.
-The most recent prior audit report was issued on January 3, 2020.
+Internal Sheriff's Office reporting was also used during the audit.
+During the audit period Aramark Corporation implemented BirchStreet, a new invoice processing system.
+The audit was performed by Phillip Trevizo and Patrice Hills, internal auditors.
+The most recent prior audit report was issued in November 2020.